 South Channel Fort RIB Boat TourVisit historic 1880s defence fort and significant seabirds

 Walk the Fort, Defence History and Modern Birdlife RIB Boat Tour

-The 90-minutes South Channel Fort RIB Boat Tour gives you an active tour of the revolutionary military and navel defence scheme for Port Phillip Bay.
+The 90-minutes South Channel Fort RIB Boat Private Tour gives you an active tour of the revolutionary military and navel defence scheme for Port Phillip Bay.
 Travel by RIB boat from Sorrento to this man-made island and key component of Victoria’s complex naval and military defence system constructed in the 1880s.
 Built in response to several ‘war scares’ between Britain and Russia and the threat of invasion, the unique shoal fort was modelled on the 1860 and 1876 Spithead forts used in the National defences of the naval bases and dockyards of Britain.

 Designed to dominate large areas of sheltered water by gunfire, including use of the famous disappearing guns, the South Channel Fort also employed a submarine minefield and integrated with Fort Nepean, Fort Queenscliff and several naval vessels to protect and close the main channel into Port Phillip.